Transmission Line Termination Techniques in High-Speed Design

 Equation 3.
 The Reflection Equation

 When logic voltages were in the range of 5 Volts, the overshoot often got so large that it caused logic failures or even circuit damage.
 For this reason, the emphasis has always been on avoiding excessive overshoot.
 That is the reason for diodes on inputs.
-As logic levels have continued to drop, the probability of a failure from this have lessened.
-At the same time, logic levels have dropped, the noise margin has also lessened making logic failures from coupled noise a big issue.
-As a result, more focus is on avoiding undershoot with most current logic families.
+As logic levels have continued to drop, the probability of a failure from this has lessened.
+At the same time, logic levels have dropped, and the noise margin has also lessened making logic failures from coupled noise a big issue.
+As a result, more focus is on avoiding undershooting with most current logic families.

 Determining Terminating Resistor Values

-As noted earlier there are two types of terminations: series and parallel.
-The value for a parallel termination is the characteristic impedance of the termination circuit or transmission line being terminated.
+As noted earlier there are two termination types: series and parallel.
+The value for a parallel termination is the characteristic impedance of the termination circuit or transmission line is terminated.
 Determining series terminating resistor values is not so straightforward.
 The series terminating resistor is intended to add up to the transmission line impedance when combined with the output impedance of the driver.
 In other words, Zst = Zo – Zout.
 Where is the output characteristic impedance of the driver obtained?
 It would be nice if this information was printed as part of the component datasheet.
 Unfortunately, this is rarely the case.
 In order to find Zout, it is necessary to get the IBIS or SPICE model of the output driver and calculate it from the VI curve.
-Most of the SI modeling tools will do this calculation and display the output impedance.
+Most SI modeling tools will do this calculation and display the output impedance.
 Some will even do the math and recommend a series resistor value.

-This is where having a live-updating and easily accessible component library with access to supplier information and easy to update part models can be particularly helpful.
+This is where having a live-updating and easily accessible component library with access to supplier information and easy-to-update part models can be particularly helpful.
 Thankfully, as part of Altium Designer, you have access to a wide array of component libraries and real-time updating supplier information easily accessible from any avenue of your production team.

 Location of PCB Terminations

 Locating parallel resistors is relatively easy.
 Anywhere after the signal has been delivered to the device input is fine as the voltage waveform has been delivered and the energy simply needs to be removed.
 Knowing this, place the parallel terminations after the last load on the transmission line out of the way.
-No need to cram them under BGA pin field, so that routing the PCB and assembly is eased.
+No need to cram them under the BGA pin field, so routing the PCB and assembly is eased.

 Locating series terminations requires a little more analysis.
-Since the series terminating resistor or termination circuit is intended to sum up with the output characteristic impedance of the driver, it needs to be close enough, meaning that the trace connecting the two, is short enough that it does not function as a transmission line isolating one resistance from the other.
+Since the series terminating resistor or line termination circuit is intended to sum up with the output characteristic impedance of the driver, it needs to be close enough, meaning that the trace connecting the two, is short enough that it does not function as a transmission line isolating one resistance from the other.
 The only way to arrive at an acceptable length for the connection is to use a simulator to see how long this connection can be and still have an acceptable waveform at the receiver.
 It will turn out that the allowable length is a direct function of the rise time of the driver.
 The faster the rise time, the shorter the allowable connection.

 A stub is a branch off the main transmission line.
-Under certain conditions a stub can adversely affect a signal.
+Under certain conditions, a stub can adversely affect a signal.
 When a stub is long enough, it appears to momentarily short out the signal.
-Figure 20 depicts a transmission line one quarter wavelength long at some frequency F.
+Figure 20 depicts a transmission line one-quarter wavelength long at some frequency F.